-Ultimately, the skilful and dedicated all-arms coordination and support paid off.
+Ultimately, the skillful and dedicated all-arms co-ordination and support paid off.
 Despite fierce resistance, particularly at Omaha Beach, the Allies were able to get ashore and capture Normandy.
 From there it would be another eight months before the war in Europe was won.

 For more on D-Day, watch 'Operation Overlord & Neptune' from the Military History channel – quotes in this article are derived from there.